grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 excerpt: 'Follow along to learn how to run a test, add virtual users, increase the test duration, and ramp the number of requests up and down as the test runs.'
 ---

+Follow along to learn how to:
+1. Run a test.
+2. Add virtual users.
+3. Increase the test duration.
-Follow along to learn how to run a test, add virtual users, increase the test duration, and ramp the number of requests up and down as the test runs.
+4. Ramp the number of requests up and down as the test runs.

-You can also run the same tests on our cloud servers, directly from your terminal.
+With these example snippets, you'll run the test with your machine's resources.
+But, if you have a cloud account, you can also use the `k6 cloud` command to outsource the test to our cloud servers.

 ## Running local tests